Potatoafk/Potatoafk/README.md

-# Hi there, I'm John Ivan Galang 👋
+# Hi there, Potato 👋

 ## About Me
 <p style="animation: fadeIn 3s;">I'm a passionate developer with a keen interest in web development, and open-source contributions.
 I enjoy solving complex problems and building innovative solutions.</p>

 - 🌱 I’m currently a **Student** in **Eastern Visayas State University**
 - 👯 I’m looking to collaborate on open-source projects
-- 📫 How to reach me: [galangjohnivan2003@gmail.com](mailto:galangjohnivan2003@gmail.com)
 - ⚡ Fun fact: I love playing chess

 ## Skills